Committees and Compromises

 "In his death he voluntarily declared God's righteousness"..

-COMMENT- omitted here is that it was also "by the determine-
+COMMENT - omitted here is that it was also "by the determin-

 ate counsel and foreknowledge of God" (Acts 2v23), and in so